What to Do If Someone Is Loitering on Your Private Property: Effective Prevention Tips

 Deep Sentinel

-With Deep Sentinel, live security guards are notified by intuitive AI.
+With Deep Sentinel, live security surveillance guards are notified by intuitive AI.
 They can then assess the situation, intervene via 2-way audio—instructing the loiterers to disperse—and/or notify the authorities as a last resort.
 And all of that happens within 30 seconds.

 Cameras deter unwanted behavior while live guards deal with the situation as it occurs.
 You’re covered, 24/7.